Tyderion/AniDb-AniAdd-CLI/Readme.md

                            override values from the config file.
   -h, --help             Show this help message and exit.
       --kodi=<kodiUrl>   The ip/hostname of the kodi server.
+      --localport=<localPort>
+                         The AniDB password
   -p, --password=<password>
                          The AniDB password
+      --path-filter=<pathFilter>
+                         The path filter to use to detect anime files.
+Default is 'anime'.
+Case insensitive.
       --port=<port>      The port to connect to
       --tagging-system=<taggingSystem>
                          the path to a file containing the Tagging System